From Rotations to Unitaries: Reversible Quantum Processes and the Emergence of the $SU(2)-SO(3)$ Homomorphism: Abstract

 \section{Abstract}

-We present an operational reconstruction of the well-known (quasi-)isomorphism between the groups $SU(2)$ and $SO(3)$, grounded in the physical description of quantum state preparation and evolution.
-Starting from the connection between vectors in three-dimensional physical space and quantum states of two-level systems, we investigate how reversible transformations—modeled as CPTP maps—give rise to a correspondence between spatial rotations and unitary operations.
+We present an operational reconstruction of the well-known two-to-one homomorphism between the groups $SU(2)$ and $SO(3)$, grounded in the physical description of quantum state preparation and evolution.
+Starting from the connection between vectors in three-dimensional physical space and quantum states of two-level systems, we investigate how reversible transformations—modeled as completely positive and trace-preserving maps—give rise to a correspondence between spatial rotations and unitary operations.
 Our approach reveals how this group-theoretic structure naturally emerges from physical constraints, particularly the preservation of purity and reversibility in quantum processes.
 Beyond its theoretical relevance, the construction offers a pedagogically accessible framework for introducing core ideas in quantum mechanics and symmetry groups, making the abstract correspondence between $SU(2)$ and $SO(3)$ tangible through experimentally meaningful procedures.